ennisbenjamind/draw-cards/README.md

 Assumptions:
 ---
 - The user can identify why their hand received its score.
-For example, if user scores a high card, it is assumed they can identify that card.
+For example, if user scores a high card, it is assumed they can identify which one is the highest scoring card.